Google Ads

 This is where many Google Ads accounts quietly lose performance.

-The keyword is relevant.
-The ad is acceptable.
+The keyword may be relevant.
+The ad may be acceptable.
 The click comes through.
 Then the landing page introduces friction.
 The message changes.
 The offer is unclear.
 The page loads slowly.
 The structure feels generic.
 The user has to work too hard to understand what to do next.

 A strong Google Ads system does not treat the ad and the page as separate tasks.